hdewit2/hdewit2.github.io/mtdna/_posts/2021-01-07-Useful-Resource.md

 ## YFull

-The independant DNA Analysis company YFull who are normally known for their YTree have also undertaken to dynamically extend the standard phylotree.
+The independent DNA Analysis company YFull who are normally known for their YTree have also undertaken to dynamically extend the standard phylotree.
 Their version of the tree is at [www.yfull.com/mtree](https://www.yfull.com/mtree/).
 Newer branches are highlighted in light green, or orange for low confidence branches.
 YFull also add ancient DNA samples to their *mtree*.
 They also provide estimates of the age of a branch.

 ## SNPTracker